LauraHFC/rag-app-nz-employment-law/README.md

 - **Tool-Use Agent Routing** — Claude Sonnet 4.5 function calling across 3 tools (`search_employment_law`, `search_tax_law`, `query_labour_market_stats`).
 Cross-domain queries are handled naturally because the model can call multiple tools in one turn.
 Adding a new domain is one tool registration.

-- **Focused Risk Control (Sprint 6)** — crisis detector → narrow regex refusal → output guard → citation allowlist.
-Sprint 4's intent classifier and 15-cell routing matrix were removed: they added structure without adding safety, and forced simple questions into legal-memo templates.
-The routing model now judges scope directly, and answer shape follows question complexity.
+- **Focused Risk Control** — crisis detector → narrow regex refusal → output guard → citation allowlist.
+The routing model judges scope directly; there is no separate intent classifier and no routing matrix.
+Answer shape follows question complexity, so simple questions are not forced into legal-memo templates.

 - **Cite-or-Refuse** — every legal/tax claim must be backed by a source URL on the allowlist.
 URLs not on the list are stripped from `sources` before the response leaves the API.
 No citation → safe fallback.

-- **Complexity-Adaptive Synthesis** — one unified Haiku system prompt with a word-count cap and a substance requirement, replacing four template-aware prompts.
+- **Complexity-Adaptive Synthesis** — one unified Haiku system prompt with a word-count cap and a substance requirement.
 A simple lookup gets a short direct answer; a complex question gets a fuller treatment — without forced section headings.

+- **Observability & Evaluation** — full Langfuse tracing instruments every request as nested spans (`route`, `retrieve`, `generate`).
+Answer quality is governed by a dedicated eval system: a frozen 36-question test set, an LLM-as-judge that scores each answer against a frozen rubric, and a hard acceptance gate run on every iteration.
+Eval traffic is tagged `env=eval` so it never pollutes production observability dashboards.
+See the [Evaluation System](#evaluation-system) section below.

 - **Auditable Consent Architecture** — first-message blocking modal with a mandatory checkbox; accept/decline written to `consent_events` table with hashed IP (monthly rotating salt) and 7-year retention for legal defence.